go-gitea/docs/content/doc/help/troubleshooting.en-us.md

     Try to run `Rewrite '.ssh/authorized_keys' file (for Gitea SSH keys)` on the Gitea admin panel.

-If you get a similar error, but without the public key part (shown below), authentication succeeded, but some other setting is preventing ssh from reaching the correct repository.
+If you get a similar error without the public key part (shown below) then authentication succeeded, but some other setting is preventing ssh from reaching the correct repository.